stanislawbartkowski/CivilizationUI/README.md

 The purpose of this project is to develop the implementation of Civilization The Board Game [https://www.fantasyflightgames.com/en/products/civilization/].
 The project consists of two subprojects: CivilizationEngine back end [https://github.com/stanislawbartkowski/CivilizationEngine] and user interface front end.
 At this stage, it is only the beginning.
-A few basic features are implemented and user interface is pure functional and very rude.
+A few basic features are implemented and the user interface is purely functional and very rude.
 Demo version is deployed to Heroku [https://civilizationboardgame.herokuapp.com/].
 It is a free quota and please wait a moment until container/dyno is activated.

 ## Interface description

 Only single player training game is implemented.
-First screen allows to choose civilization you want to play and the second is the game itself.
+The first screen allows to choose civilization you want to play and the second is the game itself.

 Civilization selection.
  ![](https://github.com/stanislawbartkowski/CivilizationUI/blob/master/screenshots/Zrzut%20ekranu%20z%202017-08-26%2011-25-09.png)

  Game board
  ![](https://github.com/stanislawbartkowski/CivilizationEngine/blob/master/screenshots/Zrzut%20ekranu%20z%202017-08-26%2011-28-05.png)
  The left panel contains status information and user options available at this stage of the command.
-In order to play the command, the user has to click the option in the left panel (now "Capital" only ) and click the square where the capital is supposed to be build.
-After command is executed, the play board is refreshed and next options are activated.
-After bulding the capital, there are "Set up Army", "Set up Scout" and "EnfOfPhase".
-When all options available at the given game stage are executed, the player has to click "EnfOfPhase" button to push game to the next phase or activate the next player.
+In order to play the command, the user has to click the option in the left panel (now "Capital" only ) and click the square where the capital is supposed to be built.
+After the command is executed, the play board is refreshed and next options are activated.
+After building the capital, there are "Set up Army", "Set up Scout" and "EnfOfPhase".
+When all options available at the given game stage are executed, the player has to click "EnfOfPhase" button to push the game to the next phase or activate the next player.
 So far only the following actions are implemented:
 * Set Capital (at the beginning only)
 * Set up Army (at the beginning only)